Why Do You Need To Visualize Your Accounting Reports?

 **click to enlarge**

 This dashboard presents four important metrics when it comes to understanding how your assets are being managed: ROA (Return on Asset), ROE (Return on Equity), Working Capital Ratio, and Debt-Equity ratio.
-Each of them is detailed thanks to its evolution over time.
-On the side, the balance sheet is summarized showing the current assets (inventory, accounts receivable, and cash) and long-term assets, as well as the liabilities.
+Each of them is detailed, thanks to its evolution over time.
+On the side, the balance sheet is summarized, showing the current assets (inventory, AR, and cash) and long-term assets, as well as the liabilities.

 Having your balance sheet visualized that way is a great advantage to keeping an eye on the essential facets of your company’s progress and ensuring viability and success in the long run.